-&lt;sup>3 ConnectLA notes that if the agency collects information directly from these participants, we will adhere to HSR guidance.
+3 ConnectLA notes that if the agency collects information directly from these participants, we will adhere to HSR guidance.

-- Increased supply of telehealth services incl. increasing education, awareness of telehealth implementation, digital screenings, and improving care delivery, patient engagement, and continuous care management - Increased demand for telehealth services incl. increasing education, awareness, and training for utilizing digital tools for prioritized conditions to improve preventive health
+Increased demand for telehealth services incl. increasing education, awareness, and training for utilizing digital tools for prioritized conditions to improve preventive health